Citroen C1 Review 2024

 "A big plus of running a small car like the Citroen C1 is the low running costs. "

-Citroen C1 Review 2023: exterior rear three quarter photo of the Citroen C1 on the road
+Citroen C1 Review: exterior rear three quarter photo of the Citroen C1 on the road

-Whichever version you choose you should be able to crack 50mpg without trying very hard - the official WLTP fuel consumption figures say it is capable of a combined 52.2mpg, or 67.3mpg combined by the old NEDC standard.
+Whichever version you choose you should be able to crack 50mpg without trying very hard - the official WLTP fuel consumption figures say it is capable of up to a combined 68.9mpg, or as much as 74.3mpg combined by the old NEDC standard.
 Driven with a light touch the Citroen C1 will return strong fuel consumption figures, but it’s worth remembering that because of its modest performance, if you hurry it along you will drink significantly more fuel as a result.

-All versions of the C1 are rated group 8E, which is one of the lowest insurance groups of any car, so you can expect your premium to be about as low as it can go.
-This is another reason why the Citroen C1 is so popular as a first car, and insurers can look favourably on buying something new (or newish) because they are more likely to be fitted with key safety features like ESP.
+This is a reason why the Citroen C1 is so popular as a first car, and insurers can look favourably on buying something new (or newish) because they are more likely to be fitted with key safety features like ESP.
 The Citroen C1 also makes sense if you are a bit older and just need a runaround - your premium might end up being smaller than your fuel bill.

-With the recent changes in VED and CO2 ratings, the C1 has suffered a little here.
-Previously it was rated at under 99g/km which meant zero road tax, but it has now moved up a band and so you can expect to pay £165 per year for most models.
-If the thought of buying an older car instead of nearly-new doesn’t bother you it is possible to cut this cost - for example, most pre-March 2017 Citroen C1s are in the old band A, which attracts zero VED.
+If the thought of buying an older car doesn’t bother you, it is possible to cut this cost - for example, most pre-March 2017 Citroen C1s are in the old band A, which attracts zero VED.

 How much should you be paying for a used Citroen C1?

-"Although the Citroen C1 had a low new price, that doesn’t necessarily translate into low used prices; depreciation on city cars tends to be less steep than you might think, partly because they don’t have as far to fall.
-It remained a popular model though, so there are plenty of late examples that are still relatively close to list price."
+"Although the Citroen C1 had a low new price, that doesn’t necessarily translate into low used prices.
+Depreciation on city cars tends to be less steep than you might think, partly because they don’t have as far to fall.
+It remains a popular model, so there are plenty of late examples to pick from."

-Citroen C1 Review 2023: exterior front three quarter photo of the Citroen C1 on the road
+Citroen C1 Review: exterior front three quarter photo of the Citroen C1 on the road

 As for older cars, there have been no major changes to the Citroen C1 since the second-generation version arrived in 2014, so you can go for a car within your budget and not feel like you are missing out.
-The earliest models are now close to the £3,000 mark, while first-generation Citroen C1s are well into bargain basement territory and can be picked up for a few hundred pounds.
+The earliest models are now around the £2500 mark, which gets you a 68PS Touch or Feel model.
+For something newer, reckon on paying around £10,000 for a three-year old 1.0-litre car in Shine specification.

 The basic Citroen C1 Touch model doesn't come with much - you get a USB input for the two-speaker stereo and electric front windows, so you can be sure that travelling in a Touch will be far from a luxurious experience.